Call me Swilly.

 Achieved full rollout within one business year

-for 10TB / 18K files
+for 10TB / 18K assets

 + automated workflows